 Step 6: Tag for cookie dough should read: Keep frozen until ready to use.
 Let soften enough to slice.
 Preheat oven to 350 degrees.
 Bake for 10-14 minutes in the preheated oven on ungreased pan.
 Do not over bake.

 Step 7: Freeze!
 Yes, we froze the cookie dough rolls as decorated.

 Trust me – I’ve learned over the years don’t wait til the last minute to make homemade gifts.
 Also, do it in steps – one day cut out all the paper, another day make all the ribbon bows, etc. Check out my post where I show you how to make ribbon bows.
 Making homemade Christmas gifts with the family takes a little planning and organization, but it’s worth it in the end.
 ENJOY!

 Download some cookie dough baking instruction tags to add to your gifts.

-The Cookie Dough Tags are FREE and available for immediate download by subscribing to Design Dazzle!
+The Cookie Dough printables tags are FREE and available for immediate download by subscribing to Design Dazzle!

 To receive this free printable – enter your email address in the box below and click submit.
 Make sure to check your inbox for an email from Design Dazzle.
-You will have access to all of our FREE printables and also will receive a newsletter filled with lots of great information.
-Don’t worry your email address will never be sold
+You will have access to all of our FREE printables and also will receive an email newsletter filled with lots of great information.
+Don’t worry your email address will never be sold.

 Printable files are for personal use only.
 They are not for commercial use.